About the PHF

 The first wave of the PHF was carried out in 2010/2011, the second and third wave in 2014 and 2017, respectively.
 Wave 4 took place in 2021.
 All waves were conducted in cooperation with infas Institut für angewandte Sozialwissenschaften, Bonn.
-Net samples of 3,565 (wave 1), 4,461 (wave 2) and 4,942 (wave 3) randomly selected households were collected.
+The following table shows the number of households interviewed in each wave.

 Wealthy households are oversampled on the basis of microgeographic indicators in order to better match the distribution of wealth across households and to shed light on the composition of wealth.
 A strong attempt is being made to select households from all economic strata.
 Participation is strictly voluntary.

 The survey is designed to be a full panel, i.e. all households are re-contacted.
 The intended survey frequency is three years.
-Almost half of the 4,461 households in wave two took part for the second time, and two thirds of households who participated in wave three had already taken part in a previous wave.
+Almost half of the 4,461 households in wave two took part for the second time.
+Two thirds of households who participated in wave three had already taken part in a previous wave.
 In wave four, the share of interviews with panel households in the total number of interviews reached 83%.
 Since 2010, a total of about 8,000 unique households participated in the PHF surveys, in some cases several times.

-The results of the first waves of our study were published in several Bundesbank monthly bulletin articles, reports and papers.
-The micro data from wave one and two are available for scientific research projects through the Bundesbank’s Research Data and Service Centre.
+The results of all waves of our study were published in several Bundesbank monthly bulletin articles, reports and papers.
+The micro data from wave one to four are available for scientific research projects through the Bundesbank’s Research Data and Service Centre.

 Aside from being an encompassing survey on household finance in Germany, PHF is an integral part of the Household Finance and Consumption Survey (HFCS).
 This system of wealth surveys collects ex ante harmonised micro data in every country of the euro area.